juliafmorgado/30DaysOtel/week2/day9.md

 ## Step 4: Start Jaeger (to view traces)

 We need a backend to receive and visualize traces.
 Let's use Jaeger.
-You should have Docker Desktop installed and running.
+For this we need Docker Desktop installed and running.

 ```bash
 docker run -d --name jaeger \